Test of the new SRAM Force AXS 2025 groupset

 The - : touch-sensitive bonus buttons, slightly blunt part under the handle

-• Gear levers and shifters with a textured surface.
+• Gear levers and shift controls with a textured surface

-• Reach Adjust technology to adjust the fit.
+• Reach Adjust technology to adjust the guard

 Smooth and discreet gear changes